mitsuhiko/argument/argument-parser/README.md

 # argument-parser

 `argument-parser` is a crate that implements an argument parser for command lines following POSIX conventions.
-It's correct, dead simple, dependency free and is built so you can drive your own parsing.
+It's dead simple, dependency free and is built so you can drive your own parsing.

+The goal of this crate is that it's stable, excellently tested and requires little updates and maintenance.
+You can use it and it keeps working.

 ```rust
 use argument_parser::{Error, Parser};